AthenaisGautier/athenaisgautier.github.io/_pages/publications.md

 Work by Lea Friedli, *A.G*, Anna Broccard and David Ginsbourger

   * [*Continuous logistic Gaussian random measure fields for spatial distributional modelling*](https://link.springer.com/article/10.1007/s10463-025-00968-3)
 Status: Published in the Annals of the Institute of Statistical Mathematics.
-Joint work with David Ginsbourger
+Work *A.G* and David Ginsbourger

   * [*Goal-oriented adaptive sampling under random field modelling of response probability distributions*](https://doi.org/10.1051/proc/202171108)
 Status: Published in ESAIM: Proceedings and Surveys: August 2021, Vol. 71, p.
 89-100
-Joint work with David Ginsbourger and Guillaume Pirot
+Work by *A.G*, David Ginsbourger and Guillaume Pirot

 Workshop papers
 ---
   * [*Probabilistic ABC with Spatial Logistic Gaussian Process modelling*](https://ml4physicalsciences.github.io/2020/files/NeurIPS_ML4PS_2020_112.pdf)
 Status: Published in the Third Workshop on Machine Learning and the Physical Sciences, NeurIPS 2020.
-Joint work with David Ginsbourger and Guillaume Pirot
+Work by *A.G*, David Ginsbourger and Guillaume Pirot